What Is a Hydrating Facial Treatment? Your Skin Guide

 Key benefits across skin types include:

-• Dry skin.
+- Dry skin.
 Immediate plumping of fine lines and a visible glow.
 A hydrating facial delivers an intensive infusion that leaves skin soft and supple after a single session.

-• Oily and combination skin.
+- Oily and combination skin.
 Dehydrated skin overproduces oil as a compensation response.
 Proper hydration normalizes oil production, which reduces congestion and leads to clearer skin over time.

-• Sensitive skin.
+- Sensitive skin.
 The non-invasive nature of the treatment makes it safe for reactive skin.
 No harsh chemicals or aggressive tools are used.

-• All skin types.
+- All skin types.
 Improved skin barrier function, better elasticity, and a reduction in the appearance of fine lines are consistent results across the board.

 The difference between a daily moisturizer and a professional facial is delivery depth.
 Your moisturizer sits on top of the skin.
-A professional treatment drives active ingredients into the dermis.
+A professional treatment drives active ingredients deeper into the skin.
 That is why the glow and softness last well beyond what any at-home product can achieve.
 For people in Fort Myers dealing with year-round sun exposure and humidity, that deeper hydration is not a luxury.
 It is a practical solution to chronic skin stress.

 Regular treatments also build cumulative results.
 Consistent facials improve skin barrier strength over time, meaning your skin holds onto hydration better between sessions.
 One treatment refreshes.
 A series transforms.